anair-it/openshift-plus/monitoring/grafana/README.md

 1. Deploy _k8s/grafana-dc.yaml_.
 This will pull the latest Grafana image from Docker hub and use the configuration in defaults.ini to start up.

 ## Dashboard
-- Upload _dashboard/openshift-cluster.json_ to Grafana to visualize Openshift metrics like CPU, Memory, fuile system, network etc.
+- Upload _dashboard/openshift-cluster.json_ to Grafana to visualize Openshift metrics like CPU, Memory, file system, network etc.
   - Pre-requisite is to have Node exporter running in the cluster and Prometheus scraping from Node exporter

 ## Reference